7stud/common-lisp/fiveam/fiveam-tutorial.md

     ("fiveam")
     CL-USER>
     ```
-3. Install `cl-project` to help create a skeleton project:
+3. Use `quicklisp` to install `cl-project` to help create a skeleton project:

    ```
    CL-USER> (ql:quickload "cl-project")